 “I recently moved into assisted living, and I can’t help but feel I gave up all of my independence.
 I don’t want to continue to feel this way, as I’ve always been a positive person.
 What can I do to dig myself out of this?”

 Several weeks ago, we gathered here for a monthly group called Resilience.
-This particular day, the topic was “Independence.”
+On this particular day, the topic was “Independence.”
 What was interesting to me was that we seemed to have as many definitions of “independence” as we had attendees.

-When it came to loss of independence, what was a loss to some was a gift to others.
-An example was one woman who missed being able to cook.
-Another woman said she rather enjoyed not having to and being waited on every day.
-Some missed driving a car; others were happy not to have to deal with that issue any longer.
-For some, managing their own financial affairs was important, while others were happy to turn this responsibility over to a trusted child or financial adviser.
+When it came to the loss of independence, what was a loss to some was a gift to others.
+An example was one woman who missed cooking, and another woman said she enjoyed not having to and being waited on every day.
+Some missed driving a car; others were happy not to deal with that issue any longer.
+Managing their financial affairs was necessary for some, while others were happy to turn this responsibility over to a trusted child or financial adviser.

-Making one’s own decision seemed to be the most important quality of having independence.
+Making one’s own decision seemed to be the essential quality of having independence.
 It is likely true that you may have lost some independence, but I wonder if you’ve thought of the many ways you continue to be independent.

-You may have to be at dinner at a certain time, but can you decide whether to go or not?
+You may have to be at dinner at a particular time, but can you decide whether to go or not?
 There may be activities to attend.
-Can you decide which ones you go to?
+Can you determine which ones you go to?
 Were you able to decorate your new apartment?
 Each day, do you decide what to wear?
-Do you continue to pay your own bills?
+Do you continue to pay your bills?

 As a positive person, I suspect you are finding new ideas to embrace and new ways to be independent.
 Have fun doing that!